w3f/polguard/README.md

 The Monitoring Platform consists of three microservices:

 1. **ChainWatcher** - Monitoring service responsible for observing blockchain activities and generating incidents.
-[More details](./chain-watcher/README.md)
+[More details](./packages/chain-watcher/README.md)
 2. **Matrix** - Notification service for sending alerts and updates to specified channels.
-[More details](./matrix/README.md)
+[More details](./packages/matrix/README.md)
 3. **Incident Management** - API gateway service for managing and coordinating incidents across the platform.
+(Planned)

 All services are built with Nest.js, supporting both synchronous and asynchronous communication using Redis Streams.

+## Project Structure

+The project follows a microservices architecture with services organized in the `packages/` directory.
+For detailed information about project structure, architectural decisions, and development roadmap, see [DEVELOPMENT.md](./docs/DEVELOPMENT.md).

 ## Architecture Overview